 In accordance with MSU's efforts to make educational content available to everyone, we ask that you do your best to make your ETD accessible.
-Accessible means that it will be usable by screen readers and other assistive technologies and will widen the scope of who can access your ETD.
+Accessible documents means that it will be usable by screen readers and other assistive technologies and will widen the scope of who can access your ETD.
 We hope that we are able to introduce you to creating more accessible professional writing as you move forward in your career.

 We will help you through the process of learning about accessibility and making your ETD accessible.
-MSU provides a quick 8 step overview on how to make documents accessible.

 Accessibility with LaTex is tricky.
 LaTeX is commonly used in the fields of mathematics, science, and engineering, which often contains equations.
 While PDF files created using LaTeX are not currently accessible due to these equations and other factors, using LaTeX can still be useful to those with or without sight.
 Those who require assistive technology and know how to use LaTeX may be able to read the LaTeX code, or the file could be converted into other readable formats.

-If you are using the LaTeX Template linked to by The Graduate School, we ask that you do your best to address any accessibility issues that you can on your PDF.
+If you are using the LaTeX Template linked to by the Graduate School, we ask that you do your best to address any accessibility issues that you can on your PDF.

 For more information on LaTeX, equations, and accessibility, visit the following sources:

 - Creating documents containing mathematical notion (PDF) by Youngstown State University

 - Blind and visually impaired students learning LaTeX by American Action Fund for Blind Children and Adults

 In Word: in the more recent versions of Word, click the "File" tab.
 Then click the "Check for Issues" button, and choose "Accessibility Check."